 If you’ve written a relevant meta title, then this scenario shouldn’t concern you.
 In case you find that the title displayed in the SERPs is not appropriate, consider changing your title tags as well as your meta title.

 No title will exactly match every search query.
-However, it’s a red flag if your title is not being picked up for keywords that have high search volumes.
-In such cases, you should rewrite your title tag to optimize it for keywords with high search volumes.
+However, it’s a red flag if your title is not picked up for keywords with high search volumes.
+In such cases, rewrite your title tag to optimize it for keywords with high search volumes.

 If Google detects any of the issues mentioned above in your title, the search engine is likely to generate a new title for your web page.
-This new title is created on the basis of on-page text, anchors, and other sources.
+This new title is created from the on-page text, anchors, and other sources.